Agoric/documentation/main/zoe/guide/offer-safety.md

 <Zoe-Version/>

-**Definition**: *Offer safety* means that the user is guaranteed to either get what they wanted or get back a full refund.
+**Definition**: *Offer safety* means that the user is guaranteed to either get what they wanted or get back a full refund of what they offered.

 For Zoe to enforce offer safety, the user must give Zoe a `proposal`.
 This is a description of both what they want and what they are offering, and when and how the user can exit the contract.
-Zoe uses this last to enforce payout liveness).
-The exit specification is optional.
+Zoe uses this last to enforce payout liveness.
+The exit specification is optional. **tyg todo: Huh.
+Looking at types.js, and I'm not seeing a default for exit:?**

 For example, I want to buy an event ticket for which I offer $100.
 In Zoe, my `proposal` is: